NSS-Day-Cohort-78/server-side-python-curriculum/book-1-python-sql/chapters/INITIAL_REFLECTIONS.md

 ### Data Structures

-1. Where do I create, modify, and access elements in a Python list?
+1. How do I create, modify, and access elements in a Python list?
 2. If I was asked in an interview to describe a dictionary, what would I say?
 3. Explain how to access and modify values based on keys in a dictionary.
 4. Explain the difference between an object and a dictionary in Python.